 - Students will demonstrate a personal relationship with Jesus Christ and the Church in, for example, dedication to daily prayer and Liturgy of the Hours, the sacramental life, devotion to the Eucharist, meditation on the Word of God, formation of conscience, and devotion to Our Lady and the saints.

-- Students will demonstrate ongoing configuration to Christ as shepherd, head, servant, and spouse of the Church through dedication to Word, sacrament, service, and community.
+- Students will demonstrate ongoing discipleship and configuration to Christ as shepherd, head, servant, and spouse of the Church through dedication to Word, sacrament, service, and community.

 - Students will manifest a prayerful discernment and commitment to the priestly life of virtue, simplicity, celibate chastity, and obedience.